 What is Hydroxyzine?

 Hydroxyzine (also called Atarax or hydroxyzine HCL) is a medication called an antihistamine.
-It’s often prescribed by doctors to pet parents who have allergies that cause itching.
+It’s often prescribed by doctors to pet parents who have allergies that cause itchiness.
 This medication works by blocking histamine, which the body makes during an allergic reaction.
 Hydroxyzine can also be used to treat anxiety and other health issues.

 This medication can cause sedation, so it’s not often prescribed for service dogs.
 It’s also not prescribed for dogs who have certain medical conditions such as: